The-Plottwist/Arch-setup/README.md

 Visit the [how it works guide](#Link_to_how_it_works) and the rest is up to you.

-## Why bash script?
+## Why a bash script?

-*There are a couple reasons:*

-- A large proportion of the linux users familiar with bash
+A large proportion of the linux users are already familiar with bash.
+Thus, making a modification is straightforward.

-- It doesn't need to compile

-- It doesn't need any libraries

-- Commonly used commands

-- Alteration is easy due to above reasons

 ## Followed Guides